 Held at the American Museum of Natural History, the Musculoskeletal Ball itself raised important funding to advance clinical care, education, and research at NYU Langone’s Hospital for Joint Diseases, Center for Musculoskeletal Care, and Rusk Rehabilitation.

 In addition to Dr. Moskowitz—the Mamdouha S. Bobst Associate Professor of Internal Medicine, recognized for serving the Medical Center for five decades in various capacities—Judith and Stewart Colton were honored at the event for their longtime and generous support of the Medical Center.
-This year, the chair of the event was Gary D. Cohn, president and COO of Goldman Sachs, NYU Langone trustee, and chair of the Musculoskeletal Advisory Board.
+This year, the chair of the event was Gary D. Cohn, president and COO of Goldman Sachs.

 Steadfast partners of NYU Langone for over three decades, Judith and Stewart Colton have been passionate about supporting emerging research fields and young promising investigators at NYU Langone.
 In 2014 the Coltons provided a $10 million gift to create the Judith and Stewart Colton Center for Autoimmunity at NYU Langone, a multidisciplinary hub for developing new diagnostics and treatments for autoimmune diseases.
 This gift is especially meaningful for the Coltons, as one of their sons lives with autoimmune diseases.
 “We’re pleased to be doing this, and we would love for it to nudge the field, hopefully sooner rather than later,” Mr. Colton said.
 According to the National Institutes of Health, it is estimated that there are at least 80 human diseases caused by an autoimmune response, and up to 50 million Americans suffer from autoimmune diseases.